How Alcohol Disrupts Sleep: A Functional Medicine Perspective on Restorative Rest

 Improving sleep quality reduces physiological reliance on external sedatives and restores the body’s capacity for self-regulation.

-When Alcohol-Related Sleep Disruption Requires Clinical Evaluation
+When Alcohol-Related Sleep Problems Require Clinical Evaluation

 Occasional poor sleep after alcohol exposure is common.
 However, when sleep disruption becomes persistent, recurrent, or progressively worse, it often reflects underlying physiological stress rather than isolated lifestyle habits.